PeterKwok1/CSE-312/README.md

 ## Notes
 - Chrome seems to automatically simplify paths containing ".." but, as verified with postman, it can be sent in a request and is a way for users to leave the intended directory.
 - Security
-    - SQL
-        - Prepared statements
+    - HTML Injection
+        - Escape code sent by users
     - X-Content-Type-Options
         - nosniff
     - Cookies
         - HttpOnly directive
-    - HTML Injection
-        - Escape potential code sent by users
     - Path
         - Prevent users from accessing files outside of directory
+    - SQL
+        - Prepared statements
     - Docker

 ## Tickets